-Competition between rival companies increases the value of employees
+Competition between rival firms increases the value of employees.

 In studying mergers between competing firms, finance professor Paolo Fulghieri found that mergers can destroy value because they can reduce the incentive for employees to push their creative thinking.
 In industries where innovative intellectual property (IP) is critical to the company’s success – pharmaceuticals, telecommunications and other high-tech markets – competition tends to stimulate innovation.